 Rothstein, never legally implicated in the Sox affair, remained the nation’s richest gambler and his fortunes grew with his reputation as an influential organized crime figure in the 1920s.
-In 1928, a gambler said to have owed him $300,000 shot and mortally wounded him in New York.
+In 1928, a gambler who claimed Rothstein owed him $300,000 shot and mortally wounded him in New York.

 Attell, a former world feather featherweight champion and Rothstein’s bagman, reportedly fled to Canada during the conspiracy trial and then faded into obscurity.
 Ring magazine placed him into its Boxing Hall of Fame in 1955.
 He died in 1970.

 Jackson, who opened a store in Chicago, proclaimed after the trial that he was done with baseball, although he would play semi-pro ball for some time thereafter.
 He was the greatest loss to the major leagues.
 His career batting average over 13 seasons, .356, remains the third highest in baseball history, bested only by Ty Cobb’s .366 and Rogers Hornby’s .358.
 He batted .408 in his first full season in 1911.
 His 1919 regular season average was .351.
 He hit .382 with a career-high 121 runs batted in during his last year with the Sox in 1920 before his suspension.

 Of the famous story in the Chicago Daily News by Charley Owens that a kid outside the Chicago courtroom in 1920 told him, “Say it ain’t so, Joe,” Jackson many years later told a journalist, “There wasn’t a bit of truth in it … Charley Owens just made up a good story and wrote it.”